 Our technologists are experts at obtaining diagnostic images and will let you know that an exam is complete.
 However, technologists or other staff members are not trained to read radiology exams and therefore cannot provide any results.

-We strive to interpret your exam and get results to your referring physician as fast as possible, usually within several hours and always within 24 hours.
+We strive to interpret your exam and get results to your referring physician as fast as possible, 2-3 business days.
 If marked urgent, we will call or fax your results promptly.
 Your doctor will then contact you regarding the results.
 If interpretation requires prior imaging studies or additional clinical information, your results may take longer as we wait for prior imaging studies.

 Once your exam has been interpreted and sent to your referring physician, you may request a copy of your report for personal use.
 You will need to sign a medical release to receive the report.
 All mammography patients receive a results letter in easy-to-understand language, either upon completion of your exam or within 2 weeks.